odelliab/HowSumm/README.md

 - **steps** : a list of step titles comprising the given method
 - **sources** : a list of archived urls of references for the given method
 - **categories** : the list of categories of the wikiHow article.

+# Citation
+If you use this dataset in your work, please cite our paper:

+@inproceedings{,
+    title = "....",

+}

 ## License
 Dataset released under the CDLA-Sharing license https://cdla.io/sharing-1-0/